What Is Car Suspension System? Its Diagram, Types, And How It Works

 What Is A Car Suspension?

-The car suspension system refers to all parts that work together to protect parts from shocks.
+The car suspension system refers to all the parts that work together to protect them from shocks.
 Springs connect the automotive chassis to the axles in an indirect manner.
-It is done to protect the body of the vehicle from road shocks caused by bounce, pitch, roll, or sway.
+This protects the vehicle’s body from road shocks caused by bounce, pitch, roll, or sway.

 Components Of A Car Suspension